K3Railroads

 The Station

 The station was constructed south of the tracks facing north along Cypress Avenue between Harrison and Greenwood Avenues.
 The station was a busy transfer of trains on the Big Four and saw use into the New York Central years, but not into the Penn Central/Amtrak years.
-This image to the left is the only picture I could find of the station.
+Since New York Central formed into Penn Central in 1968, and Amtrak assumed passenger service across the US in 1971 it all kind of happened around the same time.
+Penn Central allowed track quality to worsen until Amtrak was forced to find alternative routes to Chicago for the James Whitcomb Riley train and other services.
+This was the death of passenger service at the second Kankakee depot.
+This image to the left is the only picture I could find of the original station.
 This is a low resolution scan of an original image.
 Interestingly enough, many remnants remain in the area of the station.
-Most of the platform, though weed filled and broken, remains.
+Today most of the platform, though weed filled and broken, remains.
 A parking lot has been furnished out of the old station foundation.
-Below are pictures of the stations area today.

 Greenwood Ave.
 Roundhouse

 The roundhouse on Greenwood Avenue sat across from the station on the northern side of the tracks.
 Shown to the left is an image of the roundhouse taken in July of 1952.
-This depicts New York Central 2986, a L-2d class Mountain type.
+This depicts New York Central 2986, a L-2d class Mountain type known on the New York Central as a Mohawk.
 This is because the Big Four eventually would be bought by the NYC in 1930, but it was a subsidiary lessor and thus the name was kept.
-The railroad was put out of commission in 1976 when Conrail was formed in succession of the Penn Central Railroad.
+The New York Central parent would continue operating the roundhouse until the end of steam locomotives reduced the need for maintenance facilities.
+It was torn down sometime in the late 1950s to early 1960s.
+New York Central continued to operate the route until 1968 when the NYC merged with the Pennsylvania Railroad to form Penn Central Railroad.
+The Penn Central railroad was put out of commission in 1976 when Conrail was formed to replace the failing railroad.
 I was lucky to meet a man who once worked here as a firebox cleaner.
 He remembers once or twice they actually got J-class steam engines and more.
 Such streamlined locomotives were frequent as the Big Four ran trains from Chicago onto the IC which got onto their tracks here at Kankakee.
 The engines would be serviced, or at least coaled and watered, before continuing.
 Some trains went as far as the east coast.
 Below, you can see an overhead view from Google Earth of the location of the roundhouse today as well as ground-level images.
 The only section that remains of the roundhouse is some sort of auxiliary building that is now used by the local church.
 This was confirmed by a woman who works with the church who stated the church was originally looking to tear down the building for a new addition.
 It was found to be protected due to its historical value.
 I should hope!
 It stands today serving use for the church.

 Last Steam Locomotive in Kankakee...